-- She founded Calysto, the global public relations and social media marketing firm focused solely on the specialized needs of companies in the communications industry in February 1999.
-It is based on her passion for communications technologies and the desire to make a difference in her clients' businesses.
+Laura started Calysto Communications as the first global public relations agency focused on wireless and telecom in February 1999.
+This has expanded to full marketing communications in mobile, wireless, telecom and cable.
 As CEO of Calysto, Laura guides the firm’s operations, business development, strategic client efforts and Calysto’s long-term vision.
-She leads a team of more than 50 VP-level PR professionals and has directed hundreds of PR programs for her clients.
+She leads a team of more than 50 VP-level PR professionals and has supervised more than 500 clients.

-- In the 14 years since she founded Calysto, she has counseled a wide range of clients – from start-ups to Fortune 500 companies – in multiple telecommunications segments, including Broadwing Communications, Level 3 Communications, TELLABS, Telica (sold to Alcatel-Lucent), VocalData (sold to Tekelec), SPIRENT, Metasolv (sold to Oracle), Cbeyond, ADTRAN, Qpass (sold to Amdocs), Eastern Research (sold to Sycamore Networks), Widevine (sold to Google), TAT (sold to RIM), BroadSoft, Bridgewater Systems, Radisys, and many more.
+Since 1999, she has counseled a wide range of companies – from start-ups to the Fortune 100 – in multiple telecommunications segments.
+Some of these include Broadwing Communications, Level 3 Communications, TELLABS, Telica (sold to Alcatel-Lucent), VocalData (sold to Tekelec), SPIRENT, Metasolv (sold to Oracle), Cbeyond (sold to Birch), ADTRAN, Qpass (sold to Amdocs), Eastern Research (sold to Sycamore Networks), Widevine (sold to Google), TAT (sold to RIM), BroadSoft (NASDAQ: BSFT), Bridgewater Systems (a division of Amdocs), Radisys (NASDAQ: RSYS), and many more.
 In 2007, Laura expanded Calysto’s operations globally and now offers clients a local presence in more than 80 countries.
-In the last three years, Calysto has consistently ranked among the top PR firms in the technology industry, according to an independent survey of technology journalists conducted by PRSourceCode.
+In the last five years, Calysto has consistently ranked among the top PR firms in the technology industry, according to an independent survey of technology journalists conducted by PRSourceCode.
 In 2009, Laura was ranked one of the best PR professionals in the US, by PRSourceCode’s independent survey of technology reporters and analysts.

-- Prior to Calysto, Laura served as a Vice President at Socket Public Relations (now Hill & Knowlton), including establishing a regional office in Research Triangle Park, N.C.
-For four years, she led global accounts such as ABB Power, Bosch Telecommunications, IBM Wireless, Ericsson and ADTRAN as well as smaller accounts such as Ganymede Software (purchased by NetIQ), RangeStar Wireless, Dun & Bradstreet Software (now GEAC Software), Wireless Telecom Inc. (WTI) and others.
+Prior to Calysto, Laura served as a Vice President at Socket Public Relations (now Hill & Knowlton), including establishing a regional office in Research Triangle Park, N.C.
+For four years, she led global accounts such as ABB (NYSE: ABB), Bosch Telecommunications, IBM Wireless, Ericsson and ADTRAN as well as entrepreneurial companies such as Ganymede Software (purchased by NetIQ), RangeStar Wireless, Dun & Bradstreet Software (now GEAC Software), Wireless Telecom Inc. (WTI) and many others.